-CO1: Describe the signals mathematically and understand how to perform mathematical
+CO1: Describe the signals mathematically and understand how to perform mathematical operations on signals.

 CO2: Understand system properties and model it mathematically.

 CO3: Understand the process of convolution between signals and its implication for analysis of LTI systems.
 Understand the notion of an impulse response.